vycke/feo-css/README.md

 - `.tiles-g-{name}`: set the `gap` property, based on `$feo-spacing`.
 - `.tiles-w-{name}`: set the `min-width` of an individual item, based on `$feo-sizes`.

+### `.pancake`

+A default header-body-footer pattern, where the body takes all the available space.
+It has no additional utility classes linked to it.

 ### `grail`